Chinese Rites controversy: Reception in China

 The Jesuit order was successful in penetrating China and serving at the Imperial court.
-They impressed the Chinese with their knowledge of European astronomy and mechanics, and in fact ran the Imperial Observatory.
+They impressed the Chinese with their knowledge of astronomy and mechanics, and in fact ran the Imperial Observatory.
 The Kangxi Emperor was at first friendly to the Jesuit Missionaries working in China.
 Their accurate methods allowed him to successfully predict eclipses, one of his ritual duties.
 He was grateful for the services they provided to him, in the areas of astronomy, diplomacy and artillery manufacture.
 Jesuit translators Jean-François Gerbillon and Thomas Pereira took part in the negotiations of the Treaty of Nerchinsk in 1689, where they assisted with translation.
 The Jesuits made an important contribution to the Empire's military, with the diffusion of European artillery technology, and they directed the castings of cannons of various calibers.
 The Kangxi Emperor also retained several Jesuits in his court as scientists and artists.
 By the end of the seventeenth century, the Jesuits had made many converts.
 They in turn were impressed by the knowledge and intelligence of the Han Chinese Confucian scholar elite, and adapted to their ancient Chinese intellectual lifestyle.